 Pea protein

 Pea protein is one of the best supplemental forms of protein to get, especially in terms of water use.
-It’s made from split peas which use 11 gallons of water per 3-ounce serving.
+It’s made from split peas, which use 11 gallons of water per 3-ounce serving.
 If choosing between whey and pea protein, pea protein is substantially more environmentally friendly while still being a complete protein source.

 Pumpkin Seeds